 Trunking system failures may occur due to software problems or equipment failures.
-Additionally, storms, vandalism, and other events can damage system equipment and support. radio operations under the most significant failure mode are described below.
+Additionally, storms, vandalism, and other events can damage system equipment..

 All system failures create significantly increased demand for radio airtime on the available channels as well as limitations in power and coverage.
 Radio discipline must be maintained at a high level.
 Radio use will be limited to emergency related and resource management traffic only during System Failure conditions.